This topic explains how to choose and ship a winning variation for a completed Bayesian experiment.

 To stop an experiment and ship the winning variation:

-Certain Bayesian experiments will display a Ship it button when the experiment has enough data to determine a winning variation.
-You can also use this option to stop the experiment and ship the winning variation.
+Bayesian experiments also display a Ship it button if the experiment has enough data to determine a winning variation, and that winning variation is not the control.
+You can use this option to stop the experiment and ship the winning variation.